 For our first baby shower, we registered for the Graco SnugRide and matching base.
 This worked well for a while as the seat snaps onto the SnugRider Frame was really handy for our trips to the grocery store– no need for an extra grocery cart.
 The SnugRider Frame provided a lot of room at the bottom basket for all the baby items you bring everywhere.
 As much as the travel system is cute, it is difficult for an LP parent to lift it in and out of cars.
 You need a lightweight solution for the car seat and stroller.
 Also, we found this car seat to be too large for our son who was on the smaller side of the achon chart.

-After our experience with the Graco, we researched heavily and found the Combi Shuttle Infant Car Seat and matching Amazon and Amazon.
+After our experience with the Graco, we researched heavily and found the Combi Shuttle Infant Car Seat and matching base and Cosmo Stroller.
 This car seat is very light and easy to maneuver.
 We liked it so much that we bought a set of 2 new ones for our average height child, even knowing that we could only use it for the first year.
-And after we had our second child, her great grandparents generously purchased us the Combi Twin Sport so we could continue moving the seat from the base to the stroller.
+And after we had our second child, her great grandparents generously purchased us the Combi Twin Sport (now discontinued) so we could continue moving the seat from the base to the stroller.
 Now that both children are no longer using infant seats, we continue to use the twin stroller when needed at amusement parks, on vacation, etc. Both the Combi Single and Combi Twin fold up compact and easily.
 Note that some of the single Combi strollers have a snack and drink container, the others only have a drink holster.
 You may want to take that into consideration.

 This car seat isn’t very well reviewed on Amazon, mostly because the buckle is difficult to latch.
 But once we got the hang of it, it was not a problem.
 One downside to this carseat was that the straps tended to get twisted easily.
 Our version from a few years ago supported up to about 22 pounds, but the latest model will support 33 pounds.
 So most likely, you could use this car seat for much longer than one year with your dwarf child.
 We found the Combi very easy to use for travel, and it was light enough to take through security checkpoints at the airport and carry onto the plane with a child strapped in.
 One point to keep in mind is that you want your dwarf child’s back to always be supported, especially in a stroller.
 Umbrella strollers are NOT recommended!
 For the Combi Cosmo stroller, the back is a little soft and we wanted more support.
 This was easy to solve by inserting a thick, inexpensive chopping board behind the back area fabric, but we had to remove it every time we wanted to completely fold the seat up.
 No problem, just take it out and put it in the carry on luggage.